elileinkram/_feedstack_web/README.md

 Here are some examples of feeds that you can create.

-All of these feeds curate content a different way.
+All of these feeds curate content in a different way.
 Some show you posts of dogs, some show you posts your friends have reacted to, some might even show you posts that most people have not seen.

 # Examples